pepscrub/Start-Page/readme.md

   - Change search engines with vodo magic

 ### Latest update
+  **1.4.3**
+  - Added ability to change panels via scrolling
+  - Added popup menu (When you click on the icon on the extension bar)
+  - Fixed anchor tag problem with popup menu
+  - Fixed phone version of todo lists border radius
   - Added the ability to change and modify boards
   - Cleaned up most of the Javascript
   - Added event Listners to the arrow keys (You can now navigate through the boards via the arrow keys)